Rita Asfour

-Rita Asfour (February 9, 1933 – June 29, 2021) was an American modern artist.
-She was known for her colorful aesthetic paintings of the human figure.
-Rita projected life and movement by the strength of her compositions.
+Rita Asfour (February 9, 1933 – June 29, 2021) was an American modern artist known for her colorful paintings of the human figure.
+Asfour projected life and movement by the strength of her compositions.
 Feminine mystique and sensuality were her trademark.

-In Egypt, her high school education was in a French school.
+Her high school education was in a French school in Egypt.
 In 1959, she received a BA from the Italian Art Institute Leonardo da Vinci.
 After graduation her first job was in Beirut, Lebanon.
 She started as an illustrator and ended being the art director of a weekly magazine.
 After five years, she was in search of a bigger artistic challenge.

-Rita immigrated to the United States in 1965 and found a job in Los Angeles at Universal Studio Tours, sketching pastel portraits of visiting tourists.
+Asfour immigrated to the United States in 1965 and found a job in Los Angeles at Universal Studio Tours, sketching pastel portraits of visiting tourists.
 Another major event that same year was her marriage to an aerospace engineer, Jeffrey Asfour.

-California was her home for the next forty-seven years.
-She was free to paint what she wanted.
-Free strokes and bold colors appeared in her landscapes.
-The thirty years she lived in Malibu were her most prolific and creative.
+California remained her home for the next forty-seven years, where she was able to pursue her preferred subjects.
+Her landscapes from this period feature freer brushwork and bolder use of color.
+During the thirty years she lived in Malibu, she produced a substantial body of work.

-In 2012, at the age of seventy-nine, Rita retired in Las Vegas.
-But went back to painting after seeing a spectacular Las Vegas showgirls review.
+In 2012, at the age of seventy-nine, Asfour retired in Las Vegas.
+But she went back to painting after seeing a spectacular Las Vegas showgirls review.
 The University of Nevada exhibited her new paintings in 2016.
 Public Television in 2017 aired a half-hour documentary about her long artistic career.

-Rita continued to paint until 2021.
+Asfour continued to paint until 2021.
 She died on June 29, 2021, after an accident that caused a broken leg.